 Step 1: Log into Facebook using your own personal account, and navigate to your Facebook page.
 “Like” the page if you haven’t already.
 (And c’mon, if you haven’t already “liked” your own business on Facebook, you have GOT to laugh at yourself because that’s just sad.)

-Step 2: You’ll need to have whomever is the current page admin log into his/her account, then click “admin panel.”
+Step 2: You’ll need to have whoever is the current page admin log into his/her account, then click “admin panel.”
 If you’ve just recently “liked” the page, the admin will see a little red notification saying so.

 Step 5: The current admin will need to enter your email address (make sure it’s the actual email address that’s connected to your personal Facebook account), and click “save.”